microsoft/xaml-standard/README.md

 ## How to engage, contribute and provide feedback

 This spec is being designed in the open.
-Currently proposed APIs can be located in the [Proposals] (docs/proposals) folder.
+Currently proposed APIs can be located in the [Proposals](docs/proposals) folder.
 You are encouraged to start a discussion by filing an issue.

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 For more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).

 ## Additional resources

-Learn more about XAML Standard at [Introducing XAML Standard] (https://blogs.windows.com/buildingapps/) blog post.
+Learn more about XAML Standard at [Introducing XAML Standard](https://blogs.windows.com/buildingapps/) blog post.
 TODO: update link

 For more information, check out the [FAQ](docs/faq.md).